HSLdevcom/jore4-digiroad-import-experiment/README.md

 This repository provides scripts to download Digiroad shapefiles for road geometries and make transformations required by JORE4 components/services.

-Firstly, Digiroad links and other related information is downloaded and imported from shapefiles into a PostGIS database (contained in a Docker container) by executing an import script.
-Within import process and after downloading is finished, the data is further processed in the database.
-After import and processing stage, the data can be exported from the database in a couple of formats relevant to JORE4 services.
+Firstly, Digiroad links and other related information is downloaded and imported from shapefiles into a PostGIS database (contained in a Docker container) by executing `import_digiroad_shapefiles.sh` script.
+Within script execution the data is further processed in the database after which the data can be exported in a couple of formats relevant to JORE4 services.

 The database is used only locally for processing data.
 Each invocation of main import script will recreate the Docker container and reset the state of database.